-What Melanie Griffith Really Thinks About Daughter Dakota Johnson's Beau Chris Martin
+What Melanie Griffith Really Thinks About Daughter Dakota Johnson Dating Chris Martin

 - Want to keep up on the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

+RELATED VIDEO: Antonio Banderas’ Heartfelt Words on Ex-Wife Melanie Griffith: ‘I’ll Love Her Until the Day I Die’

-Griffith opened up about Banderas on Thursday, about one month after the actor told People Now in April even though they were divorced, Griffith “is my family and I will love her until the day I die.”
+Banderas told People Now in April even though they were divorced, Griffith “is my family and I will love her until the day I die.”

-She tells PEOPLE the feeling is mutual, saying, “I will always love him and he will always love me.
+Griffith tells PEOPLE the feeling is mutual, saying, “I will always love him and he will always love me.
 We had a great 20 years together.”

 As for how she’ll spend her Mother’s Day this weekend, the mother of three says, “With all the kids and my mom!”
+Her mother Tippi Hedren, who starred in the Alfred Hitchcock classics The Birds and Marnie, is 88.